75 Things You Should Never Do For Your Health

-Recommendation: "Read up on your conditions, ask the risks and benefits of treatments for you and family members and ask questions," says Grobman.
+The Rx: "Read up on your conditions, ask the risks and benefits of treatments for you and family members and ask questions," says Grobman.
 "Don't assume just because someone has a white coat or a degree that they have the entire situation under control at all times and have not overlooked anything."
-Start with these 20 Questions You Should Always Ask Your Doctor.

 You Avoid That Colonoscopy

 Screenings now start at age 45.
-"The most common symptoms for colon cancer include rectal bleeding or change in bowel habits," says Seth A. Gross, MD, associate professor of medicine and chief of gastroenterology at Tisch-Kimmel Hospital.
-"Other symptoms to look out for include abdominal pain."
+"The most common symptoms for colon cancer include change in bowel habits, such as thin stools," says Seth A. Gross, MD, associate professor of medicine and chief of gastroenterology at Tisch-Kimmel Hospital.
+"Other symptoms to look out for include rectal bleeding and abdominal pain."